-2.2 The Company shall perform the Implementation, Training and Maintenance and Support services as set out in the Schedule.
-Any additional sources required by the Customer shall be at the Company’s usual rates or as may be agreed with the Customer.
+2.2 The Company or its agents shall perform the Implementation, Training and Maintenance and Support services as agreed with the Customer.
+Any additional resources required by the Customer shall be at the Company’s usual rates or as may be agreed with the Customer.

 3. Authorised Users:

 3.1 In relation to Authorised Users:

 (a) the Customer’s access to the Software shall be limited to its Authorised Users;

 (b) the Customer shall maintain a written list of current Authorised Users of the Software, and the Customer shall provide such list to the Company as may be reasonably requested by the Company from time to time;